Zhouscar/marbl/README.md

 Main goal is to get the game playable, make at least one gun, movement controls and one enemy.

 And something unique about the game.
+- Use react-motion or something, rowind idk
+- Also I should consider about simulation distance once every so often.

 - [x] Init reflex, jecs, react
 - [x] Replication